ChalmersGU-data-structure-courses/OpenDSA/Published/ChalmersGU-DSABook/html/_sources/BinaryTreeImpl.rst.txt

 Binary Tree Node Implementations (WORK IN PROGRESS)
 ====================================================

-In this module we examine various ways to implement binary tree nodes.
+In this module we examine one way to implement binary tree nodes.
 By definition, all binary tree nodes have two children, though one or both children can be empty.
 Binary tree nodes typically contain a value field,